Pulgon-tools: A toolkit for analysing and harnessing symmetries in quasi-1D systems: Examples of application

-For the representative example shown in Fig.~\ref{fig:sym-based}, the input parameters are: \begin{pycode} MOTIF = [[3, 0, 0], [2.2, np.pi/12, 0]] SYMBOL = ['C', 'N'] APG_GENERATOR = ['Cn(8)'] TG_GENERATOR = {'T_Q':[3, 1.6]} \end{pycode} This corresponds to a system with eightfold rotational symmetry $n_{1}=8$ and a screw-type generalized translation with rotational number $Q=3$ and translation $f=1.6$.
+For the representative example shown in Fig.~\ref{fig:sym-based}, the input parameters are: \begin{pycode} R1 PHI1 Z1 R2 PHI2 Z2 = 3 0 0 2.2 0.2618 0 SYMBOL = C N APG_GENERATOR = "Cn(8)" TG_GENERATOR = T_Q 3 1.6 OUTPUT_FILENAME = structure.vasp \end{pycode} This corresponds to a system with eightfold rotational symmetry $C_{8}$ and a screw-type generalized translation with rotational number $Q=3$ and translation $f=1.6 $ \AA.